tdevere/azure-devops-mcp/planning/prompt.md

 - Report on build durations and pass/fail trends
 - Detect flaky tests
 - Provide caching and performance suggestions
-- Export data to dashboards or AI assistants

 We aim to create a **systematic automation workflow** that adds these tools incrementally and cleanly.